lampertb/LampertCircuitRNG/README.md

-Placeholder for Lampert Circuit design files
+Lampert Circuit Hardware Files

+This repository holds the hardware design files for the Stanford Lampert Circuit Random Number Generator Circuit.